rilindo/LFCE_Practice_Exams/lfce_4/README.md

 ## Pre-work

-Create a single sserver with two physical volumes (at least 5 gigabytes each) and 1 network interface
+Create a single server with two physical volumes (at least 5 gigabytes each) and 1 network interface

 Install  the OS on one of the volumes using the default partitioning.
 Leave the other volume alone for the tasks.